tianyi2013/football-betting-strategy-analysis/README.md

-# 🏆 Unified Football Betting Strategy Analysis
+# 🏆 Football Betting Strategy Analysis

 A comprehensive Python application for analyzing football betting strategies using historical data from **5 major European leagues**.
 This unified system provides backtesting, performance analysis, strategy comparison, data cleansing, and betting predictions for Premier League, La Liga, Ligue 1, Serie A, and Bundesliga.